Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 The Y-codes refer to specific exceptions

 Y-codes provide specific information on exemptions that are particularly important for small and medium-sized enterprises (SMEs).
-They also include relevant regulations for goods manufactured from materials whose life cycle has already been completed.
+They also include relevant regulations for goods manufactured from materials whose life cycle is already complete.

 TARIC code Y133 defines an exemption in accordance with the second paragraph of Annex I of the EUDR, according to which the Regulation does not apply to goods made entirely of materials whose life cycle has been completed.
 These products are considered recycled.